-Ray Comfort's Wrong Understanding Of What It Means To Be 'Born Again'
+Ray Comfort's Error Of What It Means To Be 'Born Again'

 1st Timothy 6-7, “From which some having swerved have turned aside unto vain jangling; Desiring to be teachers of the law; understanding neither what they say, nor whereof they affirm.”